ocupop/dart4web/src/tools/index.md

 # Tools

-The Dart SDK tools are described on [dartlang.org](dartlang.org/xxx).
+The common Dart SDK tools are described on [dartlang.org](dartlang.org/xxx).
-This page describes specialized tools for developing web apps.
+This page lists specialized tools for developing web apps.

 ---